Connect with others who understand.

 Surgery

-Studies have shown that some women who had endometrial tissue surgically excised experienced complete relief from “IBS” symptoms.
+Surgically removing endometrial tissue can bring relief from bowel symptoms.
 Members of MyEndometriosisTeam report similar experiences.
 “I had excision surgery to remove the lesions.
-Since then, I haven't had IBS symptoms, even once,” wrote one woman.
-Another who had “IBS” for 20 years reported, “After excision five months ago, my symptoms are virtually gone.”
+Since then, I haven't had IBS symptoms, even once,” wrote one member.
+Another wrote, “After excision five months ago, my symptoms are virtually gone.”

 Medication

-Various hormonal therapies can reduce symptoms in women who suffer from IBS and endometriosis.
-One MyEndometriosisTeam member who takes the progestin drug Visanne commented, “It stops endo cells from growing.
-The upside: No more death grip period pains.
+Various hormonal therapies can reduce symptoms from IBS and endometriosis.
+One MyEndometriosisTeam member who takes a hormonal drug commented, “It stops endo cells from growing.
+The upside: No more death-grip period pains.
 Side effects are a bit rough.
 Insomnia, dry skin, and thrush — I'm embarrassed to say — are the new norms.
 I don't know which is the lesser of two evils.”

 Some members also take an IBS medication.
-“I got a prescription for Dicyclomine and it worked.
-This med is for spasm of the intestines/colon.
+“I got a prescription for dicyclomine (Bentyl) and it worked.
+This med is for spasms of the intestines/colon.
 Most of the time I cannot distinguish if my pain is because of the IBS or endo.”

 "Eliminating gluten, dairy, and soy solved 90 percent of my pain,” said another member of MyEndometriosisTeam.
 Another said, “I still get mini attacks the week before my period, but they last only minutes and don’t completely debilitate me anymore.”